 by The Editors

-Join us for our ninth-annual celebration of the Short Story, as we dedicate the month of May to short fiction.
+Join us for our fourteenth-annual celebration of the short story, as we dedicate the month of May to short fiction.

 From the Archives: On our delayed discovery of Lucia Berlin and what we miss when we miss independent presses.

 From the Archives: Brandon Bye on questions of influence, literary values, and more from Aleksandar Hemon’s 2012 visit to the Hopwood Room at the University of Michigan.

 From the Archives: “Trusting the mind and imagination to work in concert as we explore the author/character vortex is no grave sin—provided that we let both mind and imagination do their jobs in peace…”

 “Accurate identification of the fictional form is important to readers and authors.
 But it also makes life easier for book reviewers who walk a tightrope between several different constituencies—the author, the publisher, and the reading public.”
 Sharon Oard Warner on the pleasures and particulars of the novella.